Awareness

 Safeguarding and protecting your people’s mental wellbeing should be a top priority for any leader.
 It’s not only beneficial for the betterment of your people but also great for your organisation’s growth.

-How can leaders create safer workplace environments for LGBTQ+ colleagues?
+How can leaders create safer workplace environments for LGBT+ colleagues?

 - Training

 Being informed is essential.
-It’s the backbone of the LGBTQ+ History month movement.
+It’s the backbone of the LGBT+ History month movement.

 Making sure your people are updated with news, relevant policies, and why it is important to support inclusivity.
 Set up dedicated training sessions that properly informs your colleagues of the history and tackles any questions your people may have around the topic.

-Training your people to be aware is paramount in combatting bias, prejudice, and will allow your LGBTQ+ people feel accepted, understood, and comfortable.
+Training your people to be aware is paramount in combatting bias, prejudice, and will allow your LGBT+ people feel accepted, understood, and comfortable.

 - Policies